 Phantom Sensation and Phantom Pain After Amputation

 No one is sure why phantom sensation happens.
 One common theory has to do with nerves.
-Nerves that supplied sensation to the missing portion of your limb are often still functioning.
-They are just higher up in your leg.
+Nerves that supplied sensation to the missing part of your limb are often still functioning.
+They are just higher up in your limb.
 This means that your brain may not know how to interpret signals from these nerves.
 Your brain may think that the signals are coming from the missing part of your limb.

 |Once sutures or staples come out, spend time every day gently rubbing and tapping your residual limb.
 This will help desensitize it.

 There are several ways to treat phantom pain.
 If needed, ask your healthcare provider if any of these options might work for you.
-The ones listed below are the most common treatments.
+The ones listed below are the common treatments.
 Your healthcare provider may recommend others.